linpengcheng/PurefunctionPipelineDataflow/README.md

 - [Software and hardware are a unified architecture: "warehouse/workshop model".](#The-unification-with-Computer-Hardware-Architecture)
   - From a static point of view, it is a star.
   - From the perspective of dynamic runtime, it is a dynamic tree Gantt chart, like a rushing river system.
+  - the "Warehouse/Workshop Model" will surely replace the "von Neumann architecture" and become the first architecture in the computer field, and it is the first architecture to achieve a unified software and hardware.

 - [The scheduler (scheduling function) dynamically plans the order of completion of tasks according to the Gantt chart algorithm, and calls the workshop to complete the assigned tasks.